The Big Sur Marathon is an Entire “Experience”

 Our organization also partners with a local visitors’ bureau to provide runners with a race program like a printed magazine on race weekend.
 And we offer suggestions about what to do.
 There are a ton of attractions in Monterey to choose from.
 The aquarium is hugely popular, and there are lots of outdoor activities and great wine tasting in Carmel Valley, which is about 30 minutes away.
 We also partner with a ton of local establishments to have lots of things for everyone.

-Is There a Race Discount Code or Price Increase Date that Runners Should Know About?
+Is There a Race Discount Code or Price Increase Date?

 Not really.
 It sells out so quickly we don’t offer any coupons or rate increases.|